Voilett-Roze/asus/Policy-based-routing-(manual-method).md

 iptables -t mangle -A PREROUTING -i br0 -m iprange --src-range 192.168.x.xxx -j MARK --set-mark 0

 All you need to do is replace “192.168.1.xxx” with the actual IP address of each of the devices you want to include to the VPN.
+If you have multiple devices on the VPN then you have to do the following.

+Assuming your Routers IP address is 192.168.1.1 and you need the following devices 192.168.1.30 and 192.168.1.31 to be permanently connected to the VPN
+Add a separate line for each device as in example below to the script. iptables -t mangle -A PREROUTING -i br0 -m iprange --src-range 192.168.1.30 -j MARK --set-mark 0 iptables -t mangle -A PREROUTING -i br0 -m iprange --src-range 192.168.1.31 -j MARK --set-mark 0

-Copy the script below to your notepad ++ and make sure you change xx with your devices values.
+Copy the script below to your notepad ++ and make sure you change xx.xxx with your devices values.
+Add new line for each additional device like in the examples above.
 Now save the script as openvpn-event with no extension!

     #!/bin/sh